-Part 1 - Energy Efficiency GreenRE Credits (C) General NRB 1-5 DAYLIGHTING Encourage design that optimises the use of effective day lighting to reduce energy use for artificial lighting.
-Percentage of Credits Habitable Spaces Allocation with Adequate Ambient Lighting a) Use of daylight simulation analysis or any Level relevant calculation to verify that 50% or more of all habitable spaces achieve 50% - 75% 1 adequate daylight illuminance levels as 76% - 90% 2 specified in MS 1525:2014.
-Areas with >90% 3 illuminance levels below or above the range do not comply.
-(Up to 3 credits) b) Daylighting in the following common areas: Lift lobbies and corridors 1 credit ii.
-Staircases 1 credit iii.
-Carparks 1 credit NRB 1-6 ARTIFICIAL LIGHTING Encourage the use of better efficient lighting to minimise energy consumption from lighting usage while maintaining proper lighting level.
-Baseline: Luminance level stated in MS 1525:2014 0.3 credit for every percentage improvement in the lighting power budget Credits scored = 0.3 x (% improvement) (Including tenant lighting provision) (Up to 12 credits) (Excluding tenant lighting provision) (Up to 5 credits) Encourage the use energy efficient design and control of ventilation systems on carparks. (a) Carparks designed with natural ventilation. (b) CO sensors are used to regulate the demand for mechanical ventilation (MV).
-Note (4): Where there is a combination of different Encourage the use energy efficient design and control of ventilation and control of ventilation systems on carparks.
-Naturally ventilated carparks - 4 or control of ventilation (MV).
-Fund extract- 2.5 credit ventilation mode adopted for car park design, the credits scored under this requirement will be prorated accordingly.
-MV with or without supply - 2 credits (Up to 5 credits)
+Part 1 - Energy Efficiency GreenRE Credits (C) General NRB 1-5 DAYLIGHTING Encourage design that optimises the use of effective day lighting to reduce energy use for artificial lighting. a) Use of daylight simulation analysis or any relevant calculation to verify that 50% or more of all habitable spaces achieve adequate daylight illuminance levels as specified in MS 1525:2014.
+Areas with illuminance levels below or above the range do not comply.
+Percentage of Habitable Spaces With Adequate Ambient Lighting Level 50% - 75% 1 76% - 90% 2 >90% 3 b) Daylighting in the following common areas: i.
+Lift lobbies and corridors ii.
+Staircases iii.
+Carparks 1 credit 1 credit 1 credit NRB 1-6 ARTIFICIAL LIGHTING Encourage the use of better efficient lighting to minimise energy consumption from lighting usage while maintaining proper lighting level.
+Baseline: Luminance level stated in MS 1525:2014 0.3 credit for every percentage improvement in the lighting power budget Credits scored = 0.3 x (% improvement) (Including tenant lighting provision) (Up to 12 credits) (Excluding tenant lighting provision) (Up to 5 credits) NRB 1-7 VENTILATION IN CARPARKS , Encourage the use energy efficient design and control of ventilation systems on carparks. (a) Carparks designed with natural ventilation.(b) CO sensors are used to regulate the demand for mechanical ventilation (MV).
+Naturally ventilated carparks - 5 credits Credits scored based on the mode of mechanical ventilation provided Note (4): Where there is a combination of different ventilation mode adopted for car park design, the credits scored under this requirement will be prorated accordingly.
+Fume extract- 2.5 credit MV with or without supply - 2 credits (Up to 5 credits)